utah-cs3550-fa24/assignments/hw5.md

 just make them a single sentence; the instructors use your answers to make these assignments more interesting and easier.

-Once you are done, commit everything and push it to Github. **Make sure to include the text "Please grade" in your final commit message** to help TAs identify the right commit to grade.
+Once you are done, commit everything and push it to Github.

 How you will use this
 ---------------------

 Almost any large web application has a notion of identities, authentication, and authorization.
-The specific implementation here, using users and roles, is simple but is sufficient for most small and even medium-sized applications.
+The specific implementation here is simple but is sufficient for most small and even medium-sized applications.
 More complex authorization and authentication schemes, as necessary in applications with plugins or for integration between different systems, are still grounded in core ideas like identity and permission.
+Moreover, file uploads almost always come with extensive security checks, similar or even more stringent than the ones used here.
+You should be quite careful about allowing users to upload arbitrary files to your server.

 Grading Rubrik
 --------------